-VM Snapshots
+vSphere Snapshots

-VM snapshots are used to create a point-in-time copy of a virtual disk to provide a quick rollback at the virtual machine level.
+VM snapshots (also referred to as vSphere snapshots) are used to create a point-in-time copy of a virtual disk to provide a quick rollback at the virtual machine level.
 VM snapshots are used for both the creation and recovery from backups.
 The recovery process would roll back the data to some point-in-time based on the snapshots configured.
 Snapshots can also be used by backup software to allow point time backups without interrupting the normal operation of the VM.
-Snapshot should not be considered a complete backup solution but rather a tool that is used as part of disaster recovery strategies.
+A vSphere snapshot should not be considered a complete backup solution but rather a tool that is used as part of disaster recovery strategies.

-For further information about using snapshots in vSphere environments, see Using Snapshots to Manage Virtual Machines.
+For further information about using snapshots in vSphere environments, see Manage Virtual Machines with vSphere Snapshots.